AndrewSalko/kawaii-mobile/www/wp-content/plugins/ad-injection/readme.txt

 = Do I need to have WP Super Cache (or anther caching plugin) installed? =

+Note: mfunc mode is now deprecated - only use if you really understand what it does!

 No!
 All the features of this plugin will work with no caching plugin installed.

  But if you do have WP Super Cache the dynamic features (ad rotation and enabling ads based on IP address and referrer) will still work.
 And your blog will (probably) run a lot faster than with no caching plugin.
 Usually caching plugin prevent dynamic plugin features from working - but I've spent a lot of time creating a framework to allow this plugin's dynamic features to work with some of the most common caching plugins.
 Just make sure you choose the mfunc dynamic insertion mode from the Ad Injection settings screen.

+* WP Super Cache - 0.9.9.8+ using mod_rewrite mode.
+Note that mfunc tags were removed from later versions of WP Super Cache so I no longer recommend using Ad Injection's mfunc mode.
+* W3 Total Cache - Page Cache: 'Disk (basic)' mode.
+* WP Cache - Just turn the caching on.

+Note: If you use a version of WP Super Cache prior to 0.9.9.8  it must be configured in 'Legacy' mode for the dynamic features to work.
+If you use WP Super Cache 0.9.9.8 or above you can use any of the caching modes (mod_rewrite and PHP are faster than legacy).

 = Will the dynamic features work with other caching plugins? =

+Note: mfunc mode is now deprecated - only use if you really understand what it does!

 The dynamic features will work with any caching program that supports the mfunc tag.
 At the moment that is WP Super Cache, W3 Total Cache, and WP Cache.

 = Which caching plugin is best? =

+Note: mfunc mode is now deprecated - only use if you really understand what it does!

 Both WP Super Cache and W3 Total Cache are likely to be faster than WP Cache.